• Skip to primary navigation

 Making a strawberry rhubarb filling

-• Wash the strawberries with leaves on.
-Then cut them in half then into quarters.
+• Wash the strawberries.
+Cut the leaves off, then cut them into quarters.

-• Wash the rhubarb and cut them into 0.5-inch (less them 1 cm) slices.
+• Wash the rhubarb and cut them into 0.5-inch (less than 1 cm) slices.

 • Add half of the rolled oats and all other ingredients to the food processor (almond or oat flour, coconut sugar, dairy-free butter (should be fridge cold, not room temperature)).
 Mix until they get to a breadcrumb-like texture.

-• Add the remaining rolled oats and only pulse a couple of times to combine.
+• Add the remaining rolled oats and only pulse to combine.
 We want the oats to remain more or less intact.

 Assemble and bake

-• Scatter the fruit pieces in a shallow oven-save dish and sprinkle them with coconut sugar, corn starch and cinnamon.
-Stir until combined.
+• Scatter the fruit pieces in a shallow oven-save dish and sprinkle them with coconut sugar, cornstarch, and cinnamon.
+Stir with a spatula until combined.

 • Scatter the crisp topping evenly over the fruit using your fingers.